Work and Education

 Student Assistant

-Proposed and analysed multiple strategies for extending the Signal messaging protocol to multiple devices while preserving its security guarantees.
+Proposed and analyzed multiple strategies for extending the Signal messaging protocol to multiple devices while preserving its security guarantees.

 https://cispa.saarland/group/cremers/index.htmlSecure and Privacy-Preserving Systems research group